As World Elephant Day approaches, we pick out 10 of the best places in the world to see the magnificent pachyderms

 Game viewing in the park is impressive, particularly during the dry season (July to October), with large numbers of buffalo.
 Lions are also commonly seen and the park also has one of the largest populations of wild dog in Africa.
 There are over 100 species of mammals and over 400 birds in total recorded here.

-The majestic Victoria Falls are also only a short drive away.
+The majestic Victoria Falls is only a short drive away.

-Designated a tiger reserve in 1978, the Periyar Wildlife reserve is one of South India’s most popular reserves and is, oddly enough, best known for its elephants.
+Designated a tiger reserve in 1978, the Periyar National Park is one of South India's most popular reserves and is, oddly enough, best known for its elephants.

 Visitors to the park also have the chance to view barking deer, wild dogs, bison, sambar, mouse deer and the elusive Bengal tiger, as well as extensive bird and butterfly life.